Boxing at the 1964 Summer Olympics – Featherweight

-The featherweight class in the boxing at the 1964 Summer Olympics competition was the third-lightest class.
+The Featherweight class in the boxing at the 1964 Summer Olympics competition was the third-lightest class.
 Featherweights were limited to those boxers weighing less than 57 kilograms.
-The competition was held from October 13, 1964 to October 23, 1964.
+The competition was held from 13 and 23 October 1964 at Korakuen Ice Palace.
 32 boxers from 32 nations competed.

-Medallists
+Stanislav Stepashkin from the Soviet Union won the gold medal after defeating Filipino Anthony Villanueva in the final bout, who won the silver medal.
+The losing semifinalists, Charles Brown from the United States and Heinz Schulz representing the United Team of Germany, both received bronze medals.

+In his first round bout, Spanish boxer Valentín Loren punched a Hungarian referee in the face after being disqualified; he was banned for life from international competition.